 The European Parliament and the Council of Ministers adopted the Directive on patients' rights in cross-border healthcare in March 2011.
-This is an important Directive for the NHS and one in which the NHS European Office has been actively involved.
+This is an important Directive for the NHS and one in which the NHS European Office was actively involved.

 Background to the Directive